-Name Default Description host localhost The hostname of the Graphite server to report to. port 8080 The port of the Graphite server to report to. prefix (none) The prefix for Metric key names to report to Graphite.
+Name Default Description host localhost The hostname of the Graphite server to report to. port 2003 The port of the Graphite server to report to. prefix (none) The prefix for Metric key names to report to Graphite. transport tcp The type of transport to report to Graphite with ("tcp" or "udp").